siberoloji/siberoloji.github.io/content/blog/2016-04-01-what-is-the-difference-between-apt-get-update-upgrade-dist-upgrade.md

 classicmag_post_sidebar_option:
 - right-sidebar
 date: "2016-04-01T13:53:00Z"
-excerpt:  If you have Ubuntu oran operating system that uses the apt package manager, you must have used apt-get update  and similar commands.
-We will show that although the apt-get update, apt-get upgrade and apt-get dist-upgrade commands are similar to each other, they have different tasks.
+excerpt: If you have Ubuntuoran operating system that usesthe apt package manager, you must have usedapt-getupdateand similar commands.We will show that although the apt-getupdate,apt-get upgradeandapt-get dist-upgradecommands are similar to each other, they have different tasks.
 guid: https://www.siberoloji.com/?p=1313
 id: 1313